Factoshi/Factom-FAQ/README.md

 Factom leverages the security delivered by Bitcoin’s proof of work in order to improve its own security.
 It achieves this by inserting the most recent directory block hash into Bitcoin using Bitcoin’s OP_RETURN feature.
 This process is known as “anchoring”.

-Factom is blockchain-agnostic - it can anchor into any other blockchain.
+Factom is blockchain-agnostic; it can anchor into any other blockchain.
 It currently only uses Bitcoin, but there is also work underway to integrate Ethereum as well.

 #### How does Factom's two-token system work?